Documentation Index

 Automatic Poll Closing

 Polls automatically close one hour after being published.
-This ensures that:
+This ensures that:- Responses are collected in a timely manner

 - Students cannot submit responses long after class has ended